 Advances in Mesothelioma Treatment

-In 2014, I began working with The Mesothelioma Center as the facilitator of the advocacy organization’s mesothelioma support group.
+In 2014, I began working with The Mesothelioma Center as the facilitator of the advocacy organization’s online support group, Coping with Mesothelioma.

 Since the support group’s inception, it’s been so encouraging to hear how experimental therapies have advanced from clinical trials toward FDA approval for treating mesothelioma.